Here are 5 soft skills employers seek in a job candidate and potential employee. These soft skills will help you get hired and succeed in your job.

 Getting a job is more than just about a perfect cover letter, a well-drafted resume and the right references.
 Although all of these are indispensable, there’s more to professional success in terms of attitude, thoughts and behaviour.

-Soft skills are important because they decide the nature of your success in the professional arena, and also whether it is going to be a temporary phenomenon, or a permanent pattern.
+Soft skills are important because they decide the nature of your success in the professional arena, and also whether it is going to be a temporary phenomenon or a permanent pattern.

 This post talks about some of the important soft skills that you should inculcate and hone, in order to deal better with daily situations at your workplace and enhance your professional life.

-Most recruiters today want employees that are not only good at what they do, but also have a positive influence over their environment.
+Most recruiters today want employees that are not only good at what they do but also have a positive influence over their environment.

-A person who is good at communicating with teams, who knows how to walk the talk, and who can contribute to the company’s bottom line in a holistic manner is more valuable than a talented individual who just likes to do her work, keeps to herself and treats work like a daily chore.
+A person who is good at communicating with teams, who knows how to walk the talk, and who can contribute to the company’s bottom line in a holistic manner is more valuable than a talented individual who just likes to do her work, keeps to herself and treats work as a daily chore.

-Obviously, academic credentials matter, and they do matter a lot.
+Obviously, academic credentials matter and they do matter a lot.
 But if you think being a nerd will take you to the top, that’s wishful thinking.

 Why Are Soft Skills Important?

 The moment you enter the door for an interview, you are being judged by the experienced eyes of the recruiter.
-There are a lot of subtle factors that contribute to their final perception about you.
+There are a lot of subtle factors that contribute to their final perception of you.